Close

 In the context of climate change, these particularly sensitive environments will be the first to be impacted by summer drought, which is why the PNM has developed a restoration and monitoring plan for all wetlands located in the mountain pastures.
 The objectives of the plan are 1) to have a dedicated dashboard that links all the data and allows to visualize the state of the wetlands and to measure their spatial and temporal evolutions, 2) to propose a monitoring of the state of conservation of these environments, especially in terms of biodiversity, and 3) to implement actions of reasoned management in consultation with the breeders, the shepherds and the other users.
 For these three actions, the PNM uses ground observation networks which, for a systematic monitoring, must be coupled with repeated and high resolution satellite observations.

-The objective of the SCO project is to generate products allowing a fine description of these environments every 15 days (in non-winter period, from March to November) and at high resolution (aggregated pixel of 30 x 30 m) at the scale of the whole territory (685 km2).
+The objective -achieved- of this SCO project was to generate products allowing a fine description of these environments every 15 days (in non-winter period, from March to November) and at high resolution (aggregated pixel of 30 x 30 m) at the scale of the whole territory (685 km2).
 The basic unit of analysis is the wetlands (and alpine pastures) with a surface of less than 1000 m(corresponding to a total surface of about 100 km2 on the territory).

 Concept Eo4MountainPastoralism